 - There is no minimum fee, you pay for only what you use

 - AWS Transcoder offers monthly free usage tier, which comes with 20 minutes of free audio-only output per month, 20 minutes of free SD output per month and 10 minutes of free HD output per month

 - The pricing changes from region to region.
-For example in N. Virginia the price for transcoding normal videos to Standard definition can cost you $0.015 per minute, and to high definition $0.030 per minute.
-More details for different region can be found here.
+For example, in N. Virginia the price for transcoding normal videos to Standard definition can cost you $0.015 per minute and to high definition $0.030 per minute.
+More details for each region can be found here.

 - Amazon S3 storage and data-transfer charges still apply for both input and output files.

 - Amazon Elastic Transcoder does not charge for failed transcodes unless the number of failures becomes excessive